cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 {{% /gsNote %}}

 When you install Cloudify Manager, you can specify the private IP address, public IP address and administrator password as command parameters.
 If you use _-v_ for the cfy_manager command, you can see installation logs located at: ```/var/log/cloudify/manager/cfy_manager.log```.
-You can also specify configuration options in the [config.yaml file]({{< relref "installation/installing-manager.md#changing-the-manager-configuration" >}}).
+You can also specify installation parameters in the [config.yaml file]({{< relref "installation/installing-manager.md#changing-the-manager-parameters" >}}).

 {{% gsNote title="Administrator Password" %}}